JuliaHEP/UnROOT.jl/README.md

 [![Build Status](https://travis-ci.com/tamasgal/ROOTIO.jl.svg?branch=master)](https://travis-ci.com/tamasgal/ROOTIO.jl)
 [![Codecov](https://codecov.io/gh/tamasgal/ROOTIO.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/tamasgal/ROOTIO.jl)

-ROOTIO.jl is a reader for the [CERN ROOT](https://root.cern) file format written entirely in Julia, without depending on any official ROOT libraries.
-In contrast to the C++ ROOT framework, this packages focuses only on the parsing of the binary files and make them available as Julia structures.
+ROOTIO.jl is a (WIP) reader for the [CERN ROOT](https://root.cern) file format written entirely in Julia, without depending on any official ROOT libraries.
+In contrast to the C++ ROOT framework, this packages focuses only on parsing of the files.

 While the ROOT documentation does not contain a detailed description of the binary structure, the format can be triangulated by other packages like